aurorascharff/next15-remix-contacts-rebuild-v2/README.md

 ### Data Fetching and Mutation

 The project uses [Prisma](https://www.prisma.io/) for data fetching.
 Mutations are done using React Server Functions, skipping the Next.js 12 `/api` convention.
 Files are stores inside the `src/data` folder, where `src/data/services` are server-side data queries and `src/data/actions` are mutations.
+Take extra consideration when creating hidden endpoints with "use server" to avoid exposing sensitive data.

 For more information, refer to the [React Server Functions](https://19.react.dev/reference/rsc/server-functions) and [Next.js Server Actions and Mutations](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) documentation.